scalawithcats/scala-with-cats/src/pages/adt/structural-corecursion.md

 3. the statement that advances the counter; and
 4. the body of the loop that uses the counter.

-These three correspond to the `seed`, `stop`, `next`, and `f` parameters of `unfold` respectively.
+These correspond to the `seed`, `stop`, `next`, and `f` parameters of `unfold` respectively.

 Loop variants and invariants are the standard way of reasoning about imperative loops.
-I'm not going to describe them here, as probably learned this already (though perhaps not using these terms).
-Instead I'm going to discuss the second reasoning strategies, which relates writing `unfold` to something we've already discussed: structural recursion.
+I'm not going to describe them here, as you have probably already learned how to reason about loops (though perhaps not using these terms).
+Instead I'm going to discuss the second reasoning strategy, which relates writing `unfold` to something we've already discussed: structural recursion.

 Our first step is to note that natural numbers (the integers 0 and larger) are conceptually algebraic data types even though the implementation in Scala---using `Int`---is not.
 A natural number is either: